What does out for delivery mean? A closer look at the last mile

 When it comes to the last mile, this ‘out for delivery’ stage in the delivery process is one of the most influential in determining the success of the entire delivery experience.

-In this guide, we’ll take a look at what exactly ‘out for delivery’ means, how couriers and businesses determine an item has reached the stage, and a few useful tips for getting this stage in the last mile delivery process right (including some examples from the best in the business!).
+In this guide, we’ll take a look at what exactly ‘out for delivery’ means, how couriers and businesses determine an item has reached the stage, and a few useful tips for getting this stage in the last mile logistics process right.

 If you’ve ever been keeping a close eye on an order that you need for a certain date, you'll likely have seen something tracking details like the ones below;